 4) I am a clown

 Another thing that bridges the language gap is pulling faces.
-You with cross-eyes and your tongue sticking out is hilarious in every language.
+You with cross-eyes and your tongue sticking out are hilarious in every language.
 Apparently it also never gets old, and I found myself pulling faces and making odd sounds for the majority of my days.

 5) Nothing in the world is more exciting than lunchtime!